 3. Be specific about the contribution and value

 When recognizing an employee, let them know precisely why you are pleased with their work, and how their contribution benefits the company.
-An employee who is recognized for taking on challenges and making innovative suggestions will be motivated to remain hands-on and creative and will act as a role model for others.
+An employee who is recognized for taking on challenges and displaying exceptional teamwork will be motivated to remain hands-on and creative and will act as a role model for others.

 There are many different employee rewards and titles you can use to keep recognition exciting.
-The best rewards are appropriate to your company (such as the mission or values), the impact on the business, the position of the employee, and the scale of the achievement.
+The best rewards are appropriate to your company values, the impact on the business, the position of the employee, and the scale of the achievement.
 Diversity in recognition offerings keeps employees engaged and motivated.

 5. Track the effectiveness of your recognition efforts

-Develop metrics and surveys in order to ensure that the types of recognition are truly what employees want and that they correlate with retention and engagement initiatives.
+Develop employee engagement measurements to ensure that the types of recognition are truly what employees want and that they correlate with retention and engagement initiatives.
 It is important to re-assess on a regular basis considering the employee as an individual and the level of impact for each recognition.